Dylonni/42_IOT/p2/README.md

 This will apply all the settings that we will see just about now.

 > [!TIP]
-> Because this script will be running via Vagrant provisioning, we won't need to enter inside the VM and apply those changes manually.
+> Because this script will be running via Vagrant provisioning, we won't need to enter inside the VM and apply those changes manually (with kubectl).
 However if you change anything to your yaml files later on, you **will** need to do so.

 ## Ingress, Service And Deployment

 This is the core of understanding on how to deploy a functionning cluster.
-First of all what we should need to keep in mind is that **Pods** and **Containers** are **NOT** initally exposed outside their **Cluster**, which means we can only access them via the cluster itself. **Ingress** will take care of that.
+First of all we should keep in mind that **Pods** and **Containers** are **NOT** initally exposed outside their **Cluster**, which means we can only access them via the cluster itself. **Ingress** will take care of that.

 > [!NOTE]
 > It is also important to keep in mind that **Pod**'s IP Adresses are constantly changing upon adding,removing, rebooting etc..
-Which is why K8s is such a powerful tool, with proper setup,
+Which is why K8s is such a powerful tool, with proper setup, every **Pod** is connected and automatically deployed.
+Thanks to K8s **Self-Healing** Capabilites.

 In order to make everything sticking and working we need to create **Kubernetes Objects** which are the **`Ingress`**, the **`Service`** and the **`Deployment`**.

-Let's break down that representation :
+Let's break down the following representation :

 ![SCHEMA](../docs/p2/screen3.png)

-When the clien (IE : your browser) sends an HTTP request, the **Ingress** will act as a router.
-It routes the traffic to the appropriate **Service** based on the request's host or path.
+When the client (IE : your browser) sends an HTTP request, the **Ingress** will act as a router.
+It will route the traffic to the appropriate **Service** based on the request's host or path.

 The **Service** then forwards the traffic to the correct **Pods**, and also acts as a load balancer between them.
 This ensures that the traffic is evenly distributed, preventing a single pod from being overloaded.